BjoernTroldahl/Warlock-Of-Firetop-Mountain-Game/README.md

  Maya Bordum — game and level design, Cinemachine dolly track setup, voice acting and QA

  Frederik Stappert — project management, R&D and QA

+## How to install and use

+Step 1: Download this GitHub repository as a ZIP-file and unzip it into a folder.

+Step 2: Go to Builds → Windows → x64 and then double click the MED5-Interactive-Storytelling-502.exe file to run the game.

+Step 3: Select whether you want to play with or without atmosphere in the game (atmosphere provides the most full game experience)

+Step 4: Enter a random participant number and then click the Start button.

+Step 5: Enjoy the game!
+When you reach the black screen at the end, the game is over and you can safely exit and close the application.